 Flat Marseille Soap vs People’s Pharmacy Bed Soap:

 We were intrigued to learn that the Marseille soap for leg cramps our reader discovered in France was sold in a flat version to make it more comfortable in bed.
 Terry came up with this same idea several years ago.
 That is why we developed The People’s Pharmacy Bed Soap.
 It is larger and flatter than regular bath soap.
-It also has a pleasant lavender fragrance, which has been shown to help people fall asleep (Evidence Based Complementary and Alternative Medicine, online, March 14, 2013).
+It also has a pleasant lavender fragrance, which could help people fall asleep.
+Here is a link to the entry in the store.